-Potentially Significant Impact Less Than Significant with Mitigation Less Than Significant Impact No Impact XII.
+Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact XII.
 MINERAL RESOURCES.
-Would the project: a) Result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the state? х b) Result in the loss of availability of a locally important mineral resource recovery site delineated on a local general plan, specific plan or other land use plan? х a-b.
-The project site does not contain any current mining or recover operations for mineral resources and no such activities have occurred on the project site in the past.
-According to the LMEA (Figure 2-4 and page 2-8), the project site is designated as Mineral Reserve Zone 3 (contains potential but presently unproven resources).
-Additionally, it is not considered likely that the Lancaster area has large valuable mineral and aggregate deposits.
+Would the project: a) Result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the state?
+X b) Result in the loss of availability of a locally-important mineral resource recovery site delineated on a local general plan, specific plan or other land use plan?
+X a.
+The project site does not contain any mining or recovery operations for mineral resources and no such activities have occurred on the project site in the past.
+According to the LMEA (Figure 2-4 and page 2-8), the project site is not designated as Mineral Reserve 3 (contains potential but presently unproven resources).
+Additionally, it is not considered likely that the Lancaster area has large, valuable mineral and aggregate deposits.
 Therefore, no impacts to mineral resources would occur.

-Potentially Significant Impact Less Than Significant with Mitigation Less Than Significant Impact No Impact XIII.
+Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact XIII.
 NOISE.
 Would the project: a) Generation of a substantial temporary or permanent increase in ambient noise levels in the vicinity of the project in excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies?
-X b) Generation of excessive groundborne vibration or groundborne noise levels? Х c) For a project located within the vicinity of a private airstrip or an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project expose people residing or working in the project area to excessive noise levels? Х a.
+X b) Generation of excessive groundborne vibration or groundborne noise levels?
+X c) For a project located within the vicinity of a private airstrip or an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project expose people residing or working in the project area to excessive noise levels? Х a.
 The City's General Plan (Table 3-1) establishes an outdoor maximum CNEL of 65 dBA for residential uses.
 Table 8-11 of the LMEA provides the existing roadway noise levels adjacent to the project site.
-The current noise level along Avenue M between 40th Street West and 35th Street West is 61.7 dBA and the noise levels on 35th Street West between Avenue L-8 and Avenue M (closest to the project site) is 57.9 dBA.
-This is consistent with the standards of the General Plan.
+The current noise levels along Avenue J between 35th Street West and 30th Street West is 62.4 dBA.
+These noise levels are consistent with the standards of the General Plan.
 While this noise level is consistent with the standards of the General Plan additional features of the proposed project (e.g., landscaping, block walls, etc.) would ensure that the project remains in compliance with the General Plan.
 Therefore, potential noise impacts associated with traffic from the proposed development and operational activities would be less than significant.

 Construction activities associated with earth-moving equipment and other construction machinery would temporarily increase noise levels for adjacent land uses.
-Noise sensitive receptors are located near the project site and construction noise would like be audible at these locations.
+Noise sensitive receptors are located immediately adjacent to the project site and construction noise would like be audible at these locations.
 However, all construction activities would occur in accordance with the City's noise ordinance with respect to days of the week and time of day and mitigation measures have been identified to reduce the noise generated by construction activities to the extent feasible.
 With incorporation of these measures, construction noise would still be audible but would not exceed established standards and impacts would be less than significant.